Select the best women’s tennis racket according to your skill level and requirements.

 You can narrow down your options when shopping for a new racquet if you’re familiar with them.

-This type of racquet is ideal for beginners because it emphasizes power when hitting.
+This type of racket is ideal for beginners because it emphasizes power when hitting.

 • Large Head Size: The string creates the racquet’s face at its head.
 In addition to increasing power potential, a larger head size provides more margin for error.